edahlseng/someday/README.md

 3. **Access the Web App:**
    - Visit the URL provided after deployment.
    - You will see the message "Authorization is required to perform that action."

 4. **Authorize the Web App: (!!!
 IMPORTANT !!!)**
-   - run `clasp open` to open the editor
+   - run `npx clasp open` to open the editor
    - go to `dist/app.gs`
    - in the drop down at the top, select `fetchAvailability` then hit run
    - Authorization modal will pop up, 'Review permissions', select your account, you will see a warning, go to advanced, then Go to <your script>(unsafe) then click Allow